 The hosting plans vary in terms of disk space (1 GB to 10 GB), monthly bandwidth (20 GB to 100 GB), RAM (512 MB to 1 GB), and the number of email accounts (5 to unlimited).
 All these plans come with:

 The Softaculous installer is provided to ease the installation of various apps and CMS software such as WordPress.

 Some of the hosting plans allow you to pay for additional services such as extra disk space, RapidSSL Certificate (to secure a single domain), and backups.

 I was surprised to see no obvious indication of uptime on Webhotellit’s website.

 Webhotellit’s web hosting plans are incredibly cheap, even with the 24% VAT added to them.
 You can pay for plans monthly in euros using PayPal, credit card, online payment, or wire transfer.
 There is no trial period and no money-back guarantee.

 You can reach the company’s customer support via email or an online form, and existing customers can also submit support requests by logging into the self-service portal (which the company says is the best way to seek support).
 When I asked questions via the online form, I was answered promptly:

-Webhotellit’s knowledge base will answer many of your common questions.
-Tutorials are also available, but unfortunately (for me) the illustrative screenshots within those tutorials remain in Finnish even when the explanatory text is translated into English.
+Webhotellit’s knowledge base contains answers to many common questions.
+They also provide tutorials, but unfortunately (for me), the illustrative screenshots within those tutorials remain in Finnish even when the explanatory text is translated into English.